SumoLogic/sumologic-documentation/docs/cse/cse-rules/write-threshold-rule.md

 ---
 id: write-threshold-rule
+title: Write a Threshold Rule
+description: Learn how to write a Threshold rule.
 ---

-# Write a Threshold Rule

 This topic has information about the Threshold rules and how to create them in the CSE UI.